Definition - What does Acrosome mean?

 FertilitySmarts explains Acrosome

 Abnormalities of the acrosome can prevent this process from occurring.
-Misshapen or dysfunctional acrosomes can impede the penetration, as can acrosomes that do not excrete the appropriate hormones or enzymes needed to break down the zona pellucida.
-This can be caused by genetic conditions, health disorders that impact sperm quality, or lifestyle choices that damage sperm quality, such as stress, smoking, drug use, or excessive alcohol intake.
+Misshapen or dysfunctional acrosomes can impede penetration, as they may not excrete the appropriate enzymes needed to break down the zona pellucida.
+This can be caused by:

-This indication of sperm potential can explain infertility in cases of visually healthy male sperm when no female infertility factors are present.
-Additionally, it can predict the level of intervention required during assisted reproductive treatments (ART).
+This test of sperm function can explain infertility in the cases of normal semen analysis when no female infertility factors are present.
+Additionally, it can predict the level of intervention required during assisted reproductive treatments.